tk3369/FunctionalPipes.jl/README.md

 # FunctionalPipes

+_Note: this package is experimental.
+Similar packages include Lazy.jl, Hose.jl, and MagicUnderscores.jl._

 This package provides a simple facility to build functional pipes that support functions taking more than a single argument.
 It also allows the results from upstream be placed in any argument position.